taataa/tapspace/docs/api.md

-## taaspace.Transformer(plane)
+## taaspace.SpaceTransformer(plane)

-Upgrade a given SpacePlane to a Transformer.
+Upgrade a given SpacePlane to a SpaceTransformer.

 Listens events: `removed`